 Take a look at any books on a bookcase that is near a window.
 What you will find is that the pages and any books with white or light covers are now discolored.
 They will look slightly yellow and old.
 That “aging” is not in fact caused by oxidation or anything in your air: it is a result of the sun.

-Likewise, take a look at your carpet and specifically try to take note of the square where the light hits it on a summer’s day.
+Likewise, take a look at your carpet and specifically try to take note of the square where the natural light hits it on a summer’s day.
 Depending on your window and how long you’ve had the carpet, you are highly likely to find that this square is much lighter than the surrounding area.
 And again, it might also look yellowish!

 This is sun damage once again.
 It is bleaching that has damaged the pigment of those things.
 And this is before you consider the other effects that the sun can have on your home!